 Dressed with the best pink Sandstone from Rajasthan is Akshardham Temple, the spiritual symbol of Gujarat.
-Settled in the district of Gandhinagar, it is a Hindu Temple which sits in the Swaminarayan Akshardham temple built over the period of 13 years.
+Settled in the district of Gandhinagar, it is a Hindu Temple that sits in the Swaminarayan Akshardham temple built over a period of 13 years.
 The temple complex pays homage to Bhagwan Swaminarayan who is worshipped as Parabrahma (Highest Brahman).
 Along with that, the temple gives tribute to the teachings and life of Lord Swaminarayan who turned around the central Hindu practices.

 Besides, Akshardham takes its inspiration from Yogiji Maharaja who was the fourth successor of Lord Swaminarayan.
 The temple is a famous pilgrimage site which is designed with the traditional Hindu architecture.
 For kids and adults alike, evenings are graced with a Light and Sound Show.
 Watch the colourful spectrum of the lights when you attend the ethereal light and sound show for 45 minutes (approx.).

 12. Put on Your Binoculars at Khijadiya Bird Sanctuary

 Moreover, Khijadiya is counted among the best places to visit in Gujarat for its unique diversity of ecosystems.
 This is because the sanctuary is surrounded by salty marshlands on one side and freshwater lakes on the other.
 Further, paddleboats, watchtowers, and trails are present in the Khijadiya to make your bird watching experience more enjoyable.